 Our auto-scaling strategies require a lot of fine-tuning.
 In particular – while we have tackled the problem of sizing the cluster to respond to the requirements of the queries – we have not tackled the inverse problem – configuring the queries to work optimally within the potential hardware resources available.

 Available for Early Access!

 Our auto-scaling Hadoop technology is now generally available.
-Users can signup for a free account – and login through a browser based application to run Hadoop jobs and Hive queries without worrying about cluster management and scaling.
-While much much more remains to be done – we are happy to have solved a fundamental problem within a few months of our existence.
+Users can signup for a free account – and login through a browser-based application to run Hadoop jobs and Hive queries without worrying about cluster management and scaling.
+While much more remains to be done – we are happy to have solved a fundamental problem within a few months of our existence.